 Inspect and Protect Your Home

 As homes age, the electrical system inside deteriorates and dangerous hazards can develop unseen until it's too late.
-To prevent the devastating loss of your home or death or injury of your or your family, remember to inspect and protect.
+To prevent the devastating loss of your home or death or injury of you or your family, remember to inspect and protect.
 Have an electrical inspection of your house to find hidden hazards lurking behind walls and in the electrical panel and appliances.

 What is an electrical inspection?